ivogeorg/ce-learning-progression-004-external-leds-part1/learning-progression-with-la-schema.md

 13. Link to a demo video showing the execution of the program from 1.2.2.
 14. Link to the program from 1.2.3.
 15. Link to a demo video showing the execution of the program from 1.2.3.
+16. Link to the program from 1.2.4.
+17. Link to a demo video showing the execution of the program from 1.2.4.

 ### Step 2: Data & memory